TencentCloudADP-DevRel/aws-s3-mcp/README.md

 - Listing available S3 buckets
 - Listing objects within a bucket
 - Retrieving object contents
+- Uploading objects to buckets (text and binary files)

 The server is built using TypeScript and the MCP SDK, providing a secure and standardized way for LLMs to interface with S3.